TONYSHOKRY/Formal-methods/README.md

 - a **two-cluster** model (distributed / clustered behavior),
 - a shared set of **properties** that can be checked on both models (same labels).

+The goal of this artifact is to show how a self-adaptive system can be modelled and analysed with a conditional probabilistic, feature guarded transition system and a controller switching between features.

+**Authors:** Antonios Naguib, Olga Kouchnarenko, Frédéric Lassabe

 ## Repository structure

 - `SingleBB Model/`